 Specifies the output class and, optionally, the form name for the print data set.
 The output class and the form name can also be specified in the CLASS and FORMS parameters of the OUTPUT statement.
-For information about using these parameters, see the CLASS parameter on page 97 and the FORMS parameter on page 107.
+For information about using these parameters, see "CLASS" on page 94 and "FORMS" on page 104.